What is Endometriosis?

 What is the Naturopathic Treatment for Endometriosis?

 How I treat endometriosis as a naturopathic doctor is to supply appropriate vitamins, minerals, and amino acids to support healthy liver detoxification of estrogen, including xenoestrogens.
 I also use herbs, vitamins, and minerals to support normal progesterone production.
 I would balance your blood sugar levels through a healthy diet and exercise.
-It sounds like a lot, but when I meet with people and explain the process it is actually fairly straightforward.
+It sounds like a lot, but when I meet with people and explain the process, it is actually fairly straightforward.
 Acupuncture also works well to relieve pain and enhance fertility.

 How Effective is Naturopathic Treatment for Endometriosis?